GoldenElf58/JavaChess/README.md

 Before starting the game, you can adjust the below settings within the code (all in `Main.java`, starting on line 77)

-- `runBenchmarkOnly` - Whether to run the benchmark or not (you can probably ignore this; also note that the benchmark could be in different states based off of what has been benchmarked recently)
+- `runBenchmarkOnly` - Whether to run the benchmark or not (you can probably ignore this and leave/set it to false if you're not benchmarking anything; also note that the benchmark could be in different states based off of what has been benchmarked recently)
 - `whitePlayerHuman` - Whether the white player is a human or a bot
 - `blackPlayerHuman` - Whether the black player is a human or a bot
 - `allottedTime` - the number of seconds the bot has to move